-Prep Time : 10 min
+- Prep Time : 10 min

-Cook Time : 2 hour
+- Cook Time : 2 hour

-Ready Time : 130 min
+- Ready Time : 130 min

-2 Granny smith apples
+- 2 Granny smith apples

-1 tablespoon sugar
+- 1 Tablespoon sugar

-1 teaspoon cinnamon
+- 1 teaspoon cinnamon

-1 tablespoon Lemon juice
+- 1 Tablespoon Lemon juice

-Turn oven to lowest setting.
+- Turn oven to lowest setting.

-Fill a bowl with cold water and sprinkle over the lemon juice.
+- Fill a bowl with cold water and sprinkle over the lemon juice.
 Using a mandoline or very sharp knife, slice apples directly into the bowl of water.

-Line a baking sheet with parchment paper and place the apple slices on the sheet after shaking off the excess liquid off it.
+- Line a baking sheet with parchment paper and place the apple slices on the sheet after shaking off the excess liquid off it.

-Sprinkle with cinnamon and sugar.
+- Sprinkle with cinnamon and sugar.
 Put into the oven for at least 2 hours, until the apple slices are crisp.

-Nutrition Information: 74 calories, 20 g carbohydrate
+Nutrition Information: 74 calories, 20 g carbohydrates

 Tamar Genger MA, RD is the Executive Editor of JoyofKosher.com with Jamie Geller, the number one food and recipe site for the kosher foodie with over 5,000 recipes and a growing community.
 Tamar is also a dietitian and mother of three amazing children.
 She works to balance her passion for healthy cooking with her insatiable desire for chocolate!